cedric-uo/presentations/PITCHME.md

+# Primer to Git

+---

 ## Agenda

 1. What is Git?
+	1. Why use Git?
-2. Why/How would I use Git?
+	1. How do I use Git?
 3. Terminology
 4.

 ---

 ## What is Git?

-Git is a version control system used to track changes to documents.
+Git is a **version control system** used to track changes to documents.
 These changes can be modifications, deletions or additions and the documents can be anything from plaintext to binary images.

++++

+### Why use Git?

+Git is a distributed method of for multiple users to collaborate on a common set of files.
+It is especially useful if you need to

+- Obtain a detailed history of documents
+- Control Access to Documents
-- version control system
+- Collaborate
-- records changes
+	- Resolve Conflicts

++++

+### How do I use Git?

++++

+### Git vs. Github, Gitlab, Bitbucket

+Github, Gitlab, and Bitbucket are companies which provide hosting for code repositories.

+---

 - use cases (track changes, compare to microsoft-track-changes) x is to B as C is to
 - collaboration
 	- my code
-- git vs github/gitlab/bitbucket/...
 - repository
 	- aka: repo, project
 - snapshots and history